How to Budget and Explain Your Budget to Your Church

 Many pastors struggle with understanding what a budget is and how it works.
 Most pastors are not experienced in the business world and bringing this concept to the church setting can be challenging but yet rewarding.
-Printable version link is located at the bottom of this article.
+Full article can be viewed and printed with Word or PDF formats at the links located at the bottom of this page.

 First of all, a budget is only a forecast of the income and expenses of the church.
 It is planning on how much you plan or wish to spend towards different accounts, such as benevolence, utilities, salaries, etc. Remember, these are not actual dollars you have placed in advance into some type of account or even have to spend if your spending is less than what you have estimated.
 This is merely a plan to track your income and spending in areas that are important to your church and adjust should be needed.